 - St. Pölten

-Internships in Vienna
+Teach English in Vienna

 Most teaching jobs can be found in Vienna which is the capital and largest city in Austria.
 Vienna has some of the most stunning architecture in the world, the city is a very pretty place to live and work.
 You can find paid teaching work in Austrian schools, they are very well organised and have limits on the number of students in each class.
 Most people work as freelance teachers in Austria giving both classroom and private lessons.